Thebaine

 Thebaine (paramorphine), also known as codeine methyl enol ether, is an opiate alkaloid, its name coming from the Greek Θῆβαι, Thēbai (Thebes), an ancient city in Upper Egypt.
 A minor constituent of opium, thebaine is chemically similar to both morphine and codeine, but has stimulatory rather than depressant effects.
 At high doses, it causes convulsions similar to strychnine poisoning.
 The synthetic enantiomer (+)-thebaine does show analgesic effects apparently mediated through opioid receptors, unlike the inactive natural enantiomer (−)-thebaine.
-While thebaine is not used therapeutically, it is the main alkaloid extracted from Papaver bracteatum (Iranian opium / Persian poppy) and can be converted industrially into a variety of compounds, including hydrocodone, hydromorphone, oxycodone, oxymorphone, nalbuphine, naloxone, naltrexone, buprenorphine, butorphanol and etorphine.
+While thebaine is not used therapeutically, it is the main alkaloid extracted from Papaver bracteatum (Iranian opium / Persian poppy) and can be converted industrially into a variety of compounds that do have medicinal value.

+Biosynthesis

+The biosynthesis of thebaine starts with the amino acid tyrosine and proceeds via reticuline in a pathway leading to many benzylisoquinoline alkaloids.
+The final step is catalysed by the enzyme thebaine synthase, which forms a 2,3-dihydrofuran ring with loss of a molecule of acetic acid from 7-O-acetylsalutaridinol.
+The reaction occurs spontaneously in alkali but requires catalysis to occur rapidly under physiological conditions near pH 7.